nxp-appcodehub/rd-mcu-svui/examples/DSMT/example_1/README.md

 Project compilation should now be successful.

 - Generate the binary and use it for an MSD update
-- Command `version` should print 2.0.2
+- In the shell, type `version` and check that the output is the expected one
 - Command `commands` should list the newly added commands
 - Say the wake word followed by one of the commands to test the detection